alschroe/AzureIoTHack/challenges_emulator/00_emu_setup.md

 To work properly with all the different moving bits and parts we want to connect in this Hackathon, we will have to do quite a bit of setting up.
 Make sure you have everything on hand that you need:

 - your local machine (any computer or set up a virtual machine if you do not feel like installing any additional stuff on your machine)
-- an Azure subscription (go to https://azure.microsoft.com/en-us/free/ and create a new free tier account)
+- an Azure subscription (go to https://azure.microsoft.com/en-us/free/ and create a new free tier account). *This will only work once per Creditcard, if you have already used your free subscription, let us know and we will try to find a solution*
   <br>
   <br>